ooni/spec/nettests/ts-018-whatsapp.md

 }
 ```

-If none of the endpoints are blocked then we write:
+If it is not blocked then we write:

 ```json
 {